geojsonkit.org

 Does this support 3D coordinates (altitude)?

-Can I preserve feature colors and styles?
+Can it preserve feature colors and styles?

-Does my data get uploaded to a server?
+Is my data uploaded to a server?

-Why use KML instead of GeoJSON?
+Why KML instead of GeoJSON?